-This basketball exercise is going to focus on strengthening the upper body, and it is going to take a traditional exercise (push up) and add some more difficulty to it.
-The muscles that it is going to primarily work are; the chest, shoulders, and triceps.
-The athlete can use both the resistance band and the medicine ball for maximum difficulty, or to make it a little easier just use the medicine ball.
+This basketball exercise will focus on strengthening the upper body, and it will take a traditional exercise (push up) and add some more difficulty to it.
+The muscles that it will primarily work on are; the chest, shoulders, and triceps.
+The athlete can use both the resistance band and the medicine ball for maximum difficulty, or to make it a little easier, just use the medicine ball.

-As you do the exercise you want to be explosive with your movements, while also maintaining good form on the push up.
-This exercise translates onto the basketball court in helping the player be stronger when rebounding the ball, and finishing at rim.
-It will hopefully allow the player to gather in more 50/50 rebounds, and finish through the contact at the basket.
+As you do the exercise, you want to be explosive with your movements while maintaining good form on the push-up.
+This exercise translates onto the basketball court in helping the player be stronger when rebounding the basketball and finishing at the rim.
+Hopefully, it will allow the player to gather in more 50/50 rebounds and finish through the contact at the basket.

-- Get down into push up position on the floor, but put your hands on top of the medicine ball.
+- Get down into a push-up position on the floor, but put your hands on top of the medicine ball.